Quocc1/OpenStack/README.md

 The diagram illustrates the conceptual view of the data pipeline (from bottom to top).

 1. Real estate advertisements are obtained through an API.
-2. The advertisements are then stored in Minio S3, leveraging Apache Iceberg for efficient data management.
+2. The advertisements are then stored in Rustfs S3, leveraging Apache Iceberg for efficient data management.
 3. The data undergoes transformation through each [medallion](https://www.databricks.com/glossary/medallion-architecture) stage: `bronze`, `silver`, and `gold`, ensuring quality and consistency.
 4. Gold standard data is stored in PostgreSQL for persistent storage.
 5. Data is visualized with Metabase for analysis and insights, and Jupyter Notebook is utilized for machine learning.

 **The orchestration of these steps is managed by Dagster, while data transformation is handled by DBT.**

-### Purpose:
+### Purpose

 The purpose of this project is to offer a comprehensive end-to-end open-source data stack tailored for analyzing real estate trends in Ho Chi Minh City, Vietnam.
 It aims to seamlessly acquire, process, store, and visualize real estate data specific to the city.

 By leveraging this data stack, users can gain valuable insights into the dynamic real estate market of Ho Chi Minh City, enabling informed decision-making, trend analysis, and identification of investment opportunities in the region.